KANA

-KANA (580 AM) was a radio station licensed to serve Anaconda, Montana.
+KANA (580 AM) was a radio station licensed to serve Anaconda, Montana, United States.
 The station was owned by Ted Austin, through licensee Southwest Montana Media LLC.
 It aired a classic hits music format.
 The station's transmitter site was off Landfill Road in Anaconda, Montana.

-The station was assigned the KANA call sign by the Federal Communications Commission (FCC).
+The station was assigned the KANA call sign by the Federal Communications Commission.

 Ownership

 In December 2006, a deal was reached for KANA to be acquired by Butte Broadcasting, Inc. (Ronald Davis, president/general manager) from Jim Ray Carroll as part of a three-station deal with a total reported sale price of $500,000.

 Butte Broadcasting donated KANA to A.W.A.R.E., Inc., a non-profit corporation, effective August 3, 2012.

 Effective October 25, 2018, A.W.A.R.E., Inc. sold KANA to Ted Austin's Southwest Montana Media LLC for $25,000.

-On August 21, 2023, Southwest Montana Media surrendered the licenses for KANA and translator K264CZ to the FCC, who cancelled them the same day.
+On August 21, 2023, Southwest Montana Media surrendered the licenses for KANA and translator K264CZ to the Federal Communications Commission (FCC), who cancelled them the same day.
+Unpaid regulatory fees attributed to KANA were a factor in the September 2026 revocation of the license for another Southwest Montana Media station, KBOQ (100.9 FM) in Lima.